-Iggy Azalea Slays In A Crop Top And Skirt With Dangerously High Slit: ‘Kinda Sorta Obsessed With This Dress’
+Iggy Azalea Slays In A Crop Top And Skirt With Dangerously High Slit: 'Kinda Sorta Obsessed With This Dress'

 "This color on you is perfect," a third admirer opined.

-“Giving me very much sophisticated plum!!!
-I’m living for it!!” read a fourth message.
+"Giving me very much sophisticated plum!!!
+I'm living for it!!" a fourth message read.

 Iggy has been delighting her fans by serving up a lot of colorful looks as of late.
 In another popular photo, she rocked blue underwear with a sheer top.